Cloud governance: implementing policies for security & compliance

 1. Assess Your Current State

-• Use Infrastructure as Code (IaC) to standardize deployments.
+• Use Infrastructure as Code (IaC) for consistency.

-• Implement policy-as-code tools like Open Policy Agent (OPA).
+• Deploy tools like Open Policy Agent (OPA) for real-time compliance.

 Shadow IT